Principal Investigator

 Denie Espina, Graduate Student, Carleton University

 Denie is a graduate student completing a Masters in Migration and Diaspora Studies at Carleton University.
 She completed her undergraduate degree at the University of Winnipeg, majoring in History with a minor in Women’s and Gender Studies.
 She is passionate about decolonization within historical studies.
-Her research interests involve queer migration and the experiences of LGBTQIA+ immigrants/refugees, the intersection of colonialism and diaspora, and the effects of migration on the Indigenous peoples of Canada.
-In her free time, Denie enjoys reading, watching movies, going on hikes, and cuddling with her two cats.
+Some of her research interests involve queer migration and the experiences of LGBTQIA+ immigrants/refugees, Filipino migration, and the intersection of colonialism and diaspora.
+In her free time, Denie enjoys photography, horror movies, and cuddling with her two cats.

 Rebecca Friend, Graduate Student, Carleton University